praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ##### Garbage Collector

-Garbage collector is like program in the browser of the javascript engine, It freez the un-utilized memory.
+Garbage collector is like program in the browser of the javascript engine.

 Garbage collector is do where the unused variables takes out of the memory.

 </details>

 ---

 <details>
 <summary>JS Environment</summary>

- #### Javascript Runtime Environment
+ ### Javascript Runtime Environment

  ##### Components
  1. Code